Graça Morais: Career

 Returning to Portugal in 1979, Morais moved to the capital of Lisbon and moved into an atelier there in 1980.
 However, in 1981 she returned to her birthplace, together with her daughter.
 In 1983 she held a solo exhibition in Lisbon.
 In the same year, José Sommer Ribeiro, director of the Calouste Gulbenkian Museum in Lisbon, invited her to be part of the Portuguese representation at the São Paulo Art Biennial in Brazil, after which she was invited to exhibit in São Paulo.
 In 1984 she produced twenty large-scale paintings/drawings, which were exhibited at the São Paulo Museum of Modern Art.
 In 1985 she participated in Féminie 85 at UNESCO in Paris, and exhibited at the World Trade Center in New York City, as part of an exhibition on Portuguese contemporary artists.
-In the same year, a book of her engravings, entitled Graça Morais: Linhas da Terra (Graça Morais: Earth Lines), with text by :pt: António Mega Ferreira, was published in a numbered and signed edition of 250.
+In the same year, a book of her engravings, entitled Graça Morais: Linhas da Terra (Graça Morais: Earth Lines), with text by António Mega Ferreira, was published in a numbered and signed edition of 250.